Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Methods

 \subsubsection{\texttt{MACE}}

-All MLFFs presented in this work are based on the implementation of the message-passing neural network \texttt{MACE }\cite{Batatia2022mace,Batatia2022Design}.
+The majority of MLFFs presented in this work are based on the implementation of the message-passing neural network \texttt{MACE }\cite{Batatia2022mace,Batatia2022Design}.
 In the training procedure, five randomly chosen seeds ($5192$, $5391$, $5735$, $7271$, and $861$) were employed.
 The optimization process took 50 epochs.
 The MLFFs were used to compute phonon dispersions and HA-DOSs.
 In the case of the more expensive VACF MD needed for VACF-DOSs, only $5735$ and $861$ were used.
-For a depiction of each phonon dispersion for each model and seed, see Figs.~\ref{fig:cline} and \ref{fig:lihline}.
+For a depiction of each phonon dispersion for each model and seed, see Sec.~1.3 (diamond) and 2.3 (LiH) of the SI.
 Table~\ref{tab:settings} summarizes the computational parameters; for example, the supercell size and the radial cutoff parameter (\texttt{r\_max}) within which atoms are considered for a single descriptor.
 Note that the hyperparameter \texttt{r\_max} was 3$\,$\AA$\,$and 9$\,$\AA$\,$for diamond and LiH, respectively.
 The larger cutoff for LiH is necessary because its ionic bond character substantially increases long-range interatomic interactions compared to diamond.

 To investigate the dependence on the training data set size we also trained MLFFs with half the training data set size. ``Half'' sets are defined such that they contain only 98 randomly picked structures for training, whereas the remaining 102 are used for testing.
-These results are found in Fig.~\ref{fig:chalf} (\ref{fig:lihhalf} for LiH).
-For the RMSEs, see also Fig.~\ref{fig:crmse} (\ref{fig:lihrmse} for LiH).
+These results are found in Sec~1.1 (2.1 for LiH) of the SI~\cite{si}.
+For the RMSEs, see also Sec.~1.2 (2.2 for LiH) of the SI~\cite{si}.
 Overall, half sets showed around equal agreement compared to full sets with partially increased seed-based spread.
 The RMSEs for all sets and methods in are in the meV/atom range, except ML(DFT$_{\rm{E}}$) for diamond, which is in the 10$\,$meV/atom range.